 Where to Stay When You Visit Kiwifruit Country

-We were travelling up the east coast of the North Island when we visited the Bay of Plenty.
+We were travelling up the east coast of the North Island (on an Auckland to Wellington road trip) when we visited the Bay of Plenty.
 Having driven around the East Cape, we spent our final night of that portion of the adventure in the most lovely B&B just outside of Opotiki called Pohutukawa Lodge.
 It was our first introduction to the kiwi berry, as they had just harvested their annual crop days before our arrival.
 A bit over an hour drive brought us to kiwi country:

 After our tour of the kiwi orchard, we drove only another 15 minutes to Papamoa Beach Resort where we relaxed and rejuvenated in a charming beachfront Bay of Plenty villa for a few days.
 See our complete review at Papamoa Beach Resort: the Perfect Stay in Bay of Plenty New Zealand.